OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: Related Work

 \paragraph{Momentum-based Variance Reduction.} STORM \cite{cutkosky2019momentum} was among the first methods to combine recursive gradient estimation with a momentum-style update in stochastic optimization.
 STORM$^+$ \cite{levy2021storm} further demonstrated that, with appropriately designed adaptive stepsize strategies, such estimators can achieve both Lipschitz-free and noise-adaptive guarantees.
 META-STORM \cite{liu2022meta} relaxed the bounded-objective assumption, while AdaSTORM \cite{JiangAdaStorm} further removed both the bounded-objective and bounded-gradient assumptions, although it relies on a hybrid stepsize scheme that combines a constant step size of order $\mathcal{O}(T^{-1/3})$ with a momentum-adapted one.
 SuperAdam \cite{huang2021super} offered a broader perspective by integrating momentum, adaptive scaling, and matrix preconditioning.
 MARS \cite{yuan2025mars} revisited recursive momentum by introducing an additional variance-reduction correction term to improve the quality of the gradient estimator.
 Together, these works help bridge modern stochastic optimization theory and practical adaptive optimization.

 \paragraph{Adam-Type versus STORM-Type Methods.} Adam-type and STORM-type methods represent two complementary directions in stochastic optimization.
 STORM-type methods can achieve faster asymptotic rates, such as $\mathcal{O}(T^{-1/3})$, but typically rely on individual smoothness, which is stronger than the average smoothness commonly used in analyses of Adam-type methods.
 They also incur additional computational overhead, since maintaining the recursive variance-reduced estimator requires evaluating both $\nabla f(\x_t,\xi_t)$ and $\nabla f(\x_{t-1},\xi_t)$ on the same mini-batch at each iteration.
 In large-scale deep learning, this extra cost can substantially reduce their practical appeal.
-As a result, STORM-type methods are used mainly as theoretical baselines, whereas Adam-type methods remain the dominant practical choice.
-OptEMA follows this Adam-style design: it preserves the standard one-gradient EMA update rule, operates under average smoothness, and achieves the noise-adaptive rate $\widetilde{\mathcal{O}}(T^{-1/2} + \sigma^{1/2}T^{-1/4})$ (see Theorems \ref{the:it:EMA:M}, \ref{the:it:EMA:V}), compared with the STORM-type dependence $\widetilde{\mathcal{O}}(T^{-1/2} + \sigma^{1/3}T^{-1/3})$ in \cite{levy2021storm}.
-Hence, when $\sigma \le T^{-1/2}$, OptEMA attains a strictly tighter bound.
+As a result, STORM-type methods provide important theoretical benchmarks, while Adam-type methods remain the dominant practical choice.
+OptEMA follows this Adam-style design: it preserves the standard one-gradient EMA update rule and operates under average smoothness.
+The OptEMA analysis gives the unified noise-adaptive rate $\widetilde{\mathcal O}\bigl(T^{-1/2}+\sigma^{1/2}T^{-1/4}\bigr)$ (see Theorems~\ref{the:it:EMA:M} and~\ref{the:it:EMA:V}), compared with the STORM-type dependence $\widetilde{\mathcal O}\bigl(T^{-1/2}+\sigma^{1/3}T^{-1/3}\bigr)$ in \cite{levy2021storm}.
+This comparison is meaningful because OptEMA is analyzed under average smoothness and uses only one stochastic gradient per iteration, whereas many STORM-type recursive estimators rely on individual smoothness and require two gradient evaluations on the same mini-batch.
+At the level of the stochastic term, we have $\sigma^{1/2}T^{-1/4} < \sigma^{1/3}T^{-1/3}\Longleftrightarrow \sigma<T^{-1/2}$.
+Therefore, up to logarithmic factors, OptEMA enjoys a smaller stochastic term in the lower-noise regime \(0<\sigma<T^{-1/2}\), while retaining the standard one-gradient Adam-style EMA structure.